PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/2020-10-24-0014-Longest Common Prefix.md

 }
 ```

-In Python, we can directly find the maximum and minimum of the string which is something like sorting them lexicographically.
-Time complexity become $O(kn)$.
-In this way, we only check the max string, if max string satisfy the prefix condition, then other strings must do so.
+In Python, we can directly find the maximum and minimum of the string, something like sorting them lexicographically.
+Time complexity becomes $O(kn)$.
+In this way, we only check the max string, if max string satisfies the prefix condition, then other strings must do so.

 ```python
 class Solution: